 UNOSAT is implementing The project “Strengthening Capacities in the Use of Geospatial Information for Improved Resilience in Asia-Pacific and Africa.”
 (2021-2024) intends to develop sustainable capacities and implement ad-hoc and tailored geospatial solutions.

-The project “Strengthening Capacities in the Use of Geospatial Information for Improved Resilience in Asia-Pacific and Africa” (2021-2024) intends to develop sustainable capacities and implement ad-hoc and tailored geospatial solutions.
+The "Strengthening Capacities in the Use of Geospatial Information for Improved Resilience in Asia-Pacific and Africa" project (2021-2024) aims to develop sustainable capacities and implement tailored geospatial solutions to enhance policy and decision-making processes in resilience building.

 The project “Strengthening Capacities in the Use of Geospatial Information for Improved Resilience in Asia-Pacific and Africa.”
-(2021-2024) intends to develop sustainable capacities and implement ad-hoc and tailored geospatial solutions in the eight target countries: Fiji, Bangladesh, Bhutan, Lao PDR, Nigeria, Solomon Islands, Uganda, and Vanuatu.
+(2021-2024) intends to develop sustainable capacities and implement tailored geospatial solutions in the eight target countries: Fiji, Solomon Islands, Vanuatu, Bangladesh, Bhutan, Lao PDR, Nigeria and Uganda.